super-cache-money/make-runnable/README.md

 ### Pass in multiple objects to the function being called

-This is currently not supported, PRs welcome!
+While you can pass a *single* object, or multiple *primitives*, multiple objects are not currently supported.
+PRs welcome!